d-wolf/asp_net_core_e_commerce/ECommerce/ECommerce.WebApp/README.md

 * reload nginx with `sudo nginx -s reload` to apply the changes

 #### Test the site
-* run `dotnet /var/www/ecommerce/ECommerce.dll` on the server
+* run `dotnet /var/www/ecommerce/ECommerce.WebApp.dll` on the server
 * when we open the browser and navigate to the server ip the startpage of the site should be shown

 #### Setup service
 * ssh to server and run `chown -R www-data:www-data /var/www`
-* run `scp -r ecommerce-app.service username@remotecomputer:/etc/systemd/system` on the local machine in project directory
+* run `scp -r ecommerce-app username@remotecomputer:/etc/systemd/system` on the local machine in project directory
 * run `systemctl enable ecommerce-app.service` on server to enable the service